Supercycles, stable supermaps and SUSY Nori motives: Introduction

-After the discovery of basic results of supergeometry and the introduction of super–analogs of moduli spaces of stable curves (see \cite{Del87,FKP20, BrHRPo20,BrHR21}), it became clear that super analogues of motives also can and should be developed.
-Such a category of SUSY motives should contain at least motives of moduli spaces/stacks of stable supersymmetric (SUSY) curves.
+After the the introduction of super analogues of moduli spaces of stable curves (see \cite{Del87,FKP20, BrHRPo20,BrHR21}), it became clear that super-analogues of motives can and should be developed.
+In particular, to embed the notion of supersymmetry into the theory, one may like to consider a {\em category of SUSY motives}, which should contain at least motives of moduli spaces/stacks of stable supersymmetric (SUSY) curves.
 The construction of SUSY motives is related to the graphs associated with stable supermaps, which should be a generalization of SUSY graphs.
-The latter have been recently studied in \cite{KeMaWu22}.
+The latter have been recently studied in~\cite{KeMaWu22}.

-These notes introduce super analogues of Nori motives (for the classical case, see \cite{HuM-St17}).
+These notes introduce super-analogues of Nori motives (for the classical case, see \cite{HuM-St17}).
 In a further paper we plan to introduce and study the analogues of Beilinson motives, whose classical case is developed in \cite{CiDe19}.
+The introduction of SUSY Nori motives requires a previous study of stable supercurves and supermaps; for that reason, a sizeable part of this paper is devoted to these topics.

-In Section \ref{s:derham} we recall and develop some basic theory of De Rham and Hodge cohomology in the super setting, including some elements of the cohomology of integral superforms.
+In Section \ref{s:derham} we recall and develop some basic theory of de Rham and Hodge cohomology in the super setting, including some elements of the cohomology of integral superforms.
+This material is included here by sake of completeness and is not used anywhere else in the paper.

-After defining super cycles in Section \ref{s:supercycles}, together with rational equivalence, flat pullbacks and proper push-forwards, we give a definition of prestable and stable supersymmetric (SUSY) supercurves.
-In Section \ref{s:stsupermaps} we introduce stable supermaps using the notion of supercycle and push-forward of supercycle already given.
-We also prove that the category fibred in grupoids of stable supermaps is a superstack in the sense of \cite{CodViv17}.
+In Section \ref{s:supercycles} we define supercycles, together with rational equivalence, flat pullbacks and proper push-forwards, while in Section \ref{supercurves} we give a definition of pre-stable and stable supersymmetric (SUSY) supercurves.
+In Section~\ref{s:stsupermaps} we introduce stable supermaps using the notion of supercycle and push-forward of supercycle previously given.
+We also prove that the category fibred in groupoids of stable supermaps is a superstack in the sense of~\cite{CodViv17}.

 In Section \ref{s:Norimotives} we start with a general formalism of Nori geometric categories and Nori diagrams as it is sketched in \cite{MaMar20}, and then present its specialisation in the context of supergeometry.
+Moreover in Section \ref{ss:effNori}\footnote{This section was added during the revision process, after Professor Y.I.
+Manin passed away on January 7, 2023.} we present three geometrical representations of SUSY Nori diagrams on abelian categories, thus providing concrete examples of effective mixed SUSY Nori motives as in Definition \ref{def:effNori}.